Observation of the radiative decay $D_s (2317)^+ \to D_s^* \gamma$

 In this Letter, we report the first observation of the radiative decay $\Rd$, with $\Dss \to \Ds \gamma$.
-The rate for this decay is measured relative to the hadronic decay $\Hd$, using 980.4~$\rm fb^{-1}$ of Belle data collected at c.m.\ energies near the $\Upsilon(nS)$ ($n = 1 \sim 5$) resonances, and 427.9~$\rm fb^{-1}$ of Belle II data collected at or near the c.m.\ energies of $\Upsilon(4S)$ and 10.75 GeV.
+The rate for this decay is measured relative to the hadronic decay $\Hd$, using 980.4~$\rm fb^{-1}$ of Belle data collected at c.m.\ energies near the $\Upsilon(nS)$ ($n = 1,...,5$) resonances, and 427.9~$\rm fb^{-1}$ of Belle II data collected at or near the c.m.\ energies of $\Upsilon(4S)$ and 10.75 GeV.
 Inclusion of charge conjugate states is implicit.
 The $D_{s}^{+}$ candidates are reconstructed via the $\phi \pi^{+}$ and $K^{+} \bar{K}^{*0}$ decay modes, both of which result in the $K^{+}K^{-}\pi^{+}$ final state.
 The hadronic decay serves as a reference channel, enabling cancellation of the systematic uncertainties associated with $D_{s}^{+}$ and $\gamma$ selection in the branching fraction ratio measurement.

 The Belle detector~\cite{Belle:2000cnh,PTEP_belle} was a large-solid-angle spectrometer that operated at the KEKB asymmetric-energy $e^{+}e^{-}$ collider~\cite{Kurokawa:2001nw,PTEP_kekb}.
-The detector consisted of a silicon-strip vertex detector and a central drift chamber (CDC) for reconstructing trajectories of charged particles ``tracks", an array of aerogel Cherenkov counters and time-of-flight scintillation counters for identifying charged hadrons, and an electromagnetic CsI(Tl) crystal calorimeter (ECL) for identifying photons and electrons.
-These subdetectors were surrounded by a superconducting solenoid coil providing a magnetic field of 1.5 T. An iron flux return yoke located outside the coil was instrumented with resistive-plate chambers to detect $K^{0}_{L}$ mesons and muons (KLM).

 The Belle~II detector~\cite{Belle-II:2010dht} is a significant upgrade of Belle and operates at the SuperKEKB $e^{+}e^{-}$ collider~\cite{Akai:2018mbz}.
-The vertex detector consists of pixel sensors and double-sided silicon strips.
-The CDC is surrounded by two types of Cherenkov light detector systems used for particle identification: a time-of-propagation detector for the barrel region (32.2$^{\circ}$ to 128.7$^{\circ}$), and an aerogel ring-imaging Cherenkov detector for the forward endcap region (12.4$^{\circ}$ to 31.4$^{\circ}$).
-The Belle ECL crystals are re-used with upgraded electronics, along with the solenoid and the iron flux return yoke.
-In addition to resistive-plate chambers, the KLM contains plastic scintillator modules.
 The $z$ axis is defined parallel to the $e^+$ beam at Belle and to the principal axis of the solenoid at Belle II with the interaction point as the origin of the coordinate system.